 This stitch usually has the look of a band around the middle, like a bundle of wheat, so try to keep the horizontal stitch centered and in from the edges just a bit.
 For a tighter bundle, come up closer to the center and tie the stitches a little tighter.
 Likewise, make a looser bundle by coming up close to the edges of the vertical stitches.

 It's always a good idea to keep your stitches at a size that prevents them from being easily snagged or becoming loose.
 The wrapping on sheaf stitch helps with this, which means you can make this stitch at a decent size.

 Add variety to your sheaf stitches by working them in one color for the vertical stitches and another for the wrapping.

-Although three vertical stitches is standard for sheaf stitch, why not try adding more?
+Although three vertical stitches are standard for sheaf stitch, why not try adding more?
 You could even add some depth by layering more than one color!

 For another variation, try making the center stitch a little taller than the others, or working the horizontal wrapping higher or lower.